DFE-Digital/early-years-foundation-recovery/RECOVERY.md

-# Deployment and Content Recovery
+# Deployment and Content Maintenance and Recovery

 Rolling back a failed code release and restoring a database has been tested and there is a strategy in place to provide the same assurances with content.